daguenther/Z2A/Procedures/Administration.md

 # Technology Use

 Certain guidelines and proceduers must be in place for proper computer use.
+Communication must also happen with parents for the use of these guidlines at home.

 * Don't pretend to be someone who you're not
 * If you wouldn't say it in person, don't say it online